 I had the chance to ask a few questions to John Teel, founder and lead engineer at Predictable Designs about design reviews on new electronic hardware products.
-He helps companies who are designing and developing electronic hardware products.
+He helps companies who are designing and developing new electronic hardware products.

 If you are not sure where to start, you can grab his ‘cheat sheet’ (15 steps for developing your electronic product).